All About Birthstones

 July

 Ruby is of the gem variety corundum (as is sapphire).
 Rubies are most valuable when they are a medium to medium-dark, vivid red or slightly purplish red.
 If much lighter than this, a corundum would be classified as sapphire.
 Genuine rubies generally contain slight imperfections (known as silk) and are often heat treated to improve color.
-Most rubies come from Myanmar (Burma) and Thailand and some from east Africa.
+Most rubies come from Myanmar (formerly Burma) and Thailand and some from east Africa.

 Rubies are often associated with strength, virility, wisdom and fortitude and faith.